felix-gradr/LLM-test/goal.md

 ### Current Sub-goal
 Empower yourself, set up things in the following order:
-- 1. Fix the memory handling system, and save error logs so future models have refernce.
-- 2. Leverage chained LLM calls to optimize context and perform function calls.
+- 1. Leverage chained LLM calls to optimize context and perform function calls.
 An example could be lighter weight models (o4-mini) querying the codebase (as it grows larger) or writing patches.
 Outsource "easy" job to o4-mini and keep heavy reasoning tasks to o3

 ### What Can you change
 This repository is you, see it as your brain.